Richmond Dry Garden

 - Mixed Perennial Border

-Due to the current COVID-19 shelter-in-place, Richmond Dry Garden is currently closed to the public.
+During the current COVID-19 shelter-in-place, Richmond Dry Garden is being tended by Contra Costa Master Gardeners.
+At this time we are unable to offer public demonstrations or instructions at the garden.
 When county restrictions are lifted, we will return.

 The garden is normally tended by the volunteers of the UC Master Gardener Program of Contra Costa County.
 We are out working in the garden every Friday from 9:00 am until 12:30 pm.
 You're welcome to stop by and chat.